 Commitment to Divine Prophecies

 Third, Joseph’s commitment to fulfil the divine oracles (vv.
 22-25).
-He realized that the things that occurred in his family are according to the prophetical oracles (v.
+He realized that, the things that occurred in his family are according to the prophetical oracles (v.
 23).
-He commits himself to the work of the Lord: (1) he did what the angel of the Lord commanded him; (2) he took Mary home as his wife and protected her; (3) he led a sacrificial life without having a union with her until the birth of Jesus; and (4) he gave him the name Jesus as the angel commanded him (v.
-21).
+He commits himself to the work of the Lord:

 During this Christmas season, let us redeem ourselves from all sorts of confusions and come to a greater confirmation about the salvation we received through Jesus.
 Such a confirmation shall help us to commit ourselves to the task of God placed ahead of us.